SoLetsCode/pads-games/README.md

-Simple application to randomly display a training game you can play with your PADS puppy in training.
+Simple application to randomly display a training game you can play with your puppy in training.

-Games will be organized by skill level.
-Add options to make it harder.

 Changes to come